hughnguy/trivia-game/README.md

 # trivia-game

-This project is a platform agnostic react trivia game application.
+This project is a react trivia game application.

+Technology stack:
+* Platform agnostic react modules (react + react native)
+* Nodejs web server
+* Styled-components for css styling
+* Redux for state management
+* Redux-persist for persisting store into local storage
+* Karma as a test runner
+* Enzyme for react unit tests
+* Mocha as test framework
+* Chai for assertions
+* Sinon for spies/stubs
+* Webpack for bundling assets
+* Eslint + Stylelint

 ## Setup